0xA4zOo0/mitmV3/README.md

  1. An operating system that supports the Bash language
  2. Wireshark or dsniff
- 2. arpspoof
+ 3. arpspoof

 **How to download ?**

     git clone https://github.com/Az0122/mitmV2.git && cd mitmV2 && chmod +x mitmV2.sh && ./mitmV2.sh

-**NB ! : The programmer of the tool will not bear any consequences and any responsibility for any wrong use (in short,, I will not take any responsibility towards you)**
+**NB ! : The programmer of the tool will not bear any consequences and any responsibility for any wrong use **